-- The United States Geological Service maintains a Nonindigenous Aquatic Species (NAS) database.
+- The United States Geological Survey maintains a Nonindigenous Aquatic Species (NAS) database.
 When you report your discovery on this website, your observation will be accessible to biologists at local, state and federal agencies, and the public.

 - The Midwest Invasive Species Information Network (MISIN) is a regional database used by invasive species specialists predominately in Michigan and the Midwest.
 After creating an account, you can report your observation and biologists will be notified.
 Reporting is limited to invasive organisms already found in the MISIN database.